 The one time the police will believe you

-So how does this work.
+So how does this work?
 Let's say you're stopped at 10 p.m., and you tell the police you had a couple of beers, and the last one was around 8.
 That means you're blood alcohol concentration should be going down.
 They take you to the jail, and you agree to take the breath test, believing you are going to pass.
-The test is adminstered at midnight, and you blow .07.
-When they tell you the result you feel pretty good, until they tell you you're being arrested anyway.
-The rational is that your blood alcohol should have gone down by .02. so you were actually .09 at the time of driving.
+The test is administered at midnight, and you blow .07.
+When they tell you the result you feel pretty good until they tell you that you are being arrested anyway.
+The rationale is that your blood alcohol should have gone down by .02. so you were actually .09 at the time of driving.

 That's only one scenario.
-The definition of inxoxication is having a blood alcohol concentration over .08, or not having the normal usue of your mental and physcial and mental faculties.
+The definition of intoxication is having a blood alcohol concentration over .08, or not having the normal use of your mental and physical faculties.
 So even without the test results, they could argue the field sobriety tests show you were intoxicated.

 This is one situation where you definitely need to find an experienced lawyer, who understands the concepts of "retrograde extrapolation", and how to point out the limitations in the state's theory.
 You also need a lawyer who understands the field sobriety tests, and is able to attack those.

 If you've been arrested for DWI, and want to talk with us about your case, please give us a call at (254)-296-0020, or use the contact form on this page.